 - European layovers in Germany, Switzerland, and Austria are generally safe

-Some airlines, such as Lufthansa, require advance notification that you will have a firearm and/or ammunition in your luggage.
-After purchasing your ticket, but well in advance of your trip, call the airline(s) in your itinerary with this policy to give them the information they require.
+Some foreign airlines, such as Air France, require advance notification that you will have a firearm and/or ammunition in your luggage.
+After purchasing your ticket, but well in advance of your trip, call or contact the airline(s) (they often have chat options in their web site or WhatsApp, for example) in your itinerary with this policy to give them the information they require.
 Otherwise, they may deny you from bringing your firearm or ammunition on their flight at the airport.
 This applies to both outbound and return legs (to and from the USA).

-Please read these tips from Dave Johnson, former National Rifle Coach, Director of Operations, and Interim CEO: Tips on Identifying Your Luggage.
+Please read these tips from Dave Johnson, former National Rifle Coach, Director of Operations, and Interim CEO: Identifying_Luggage

 Making your luggage easily identifiable and marking it with your contact information is important, especially at baggage claim or if your bag is misplaced during your travels.
 Many people also put a colored ribbon or tape on the bag as well, to quickly identify it from a distance.